marcoalopez/strength_envelopes/README.md

 # Strength envelopes

-**Strength envelopes** is a Python script to generate crust and lithosphere strength envelopes...TODO
+**Strength envelopes** is a Python script to generate crust and lithosphere strength envelopes.
+TODO

-The script is currently under a heavy development, *an alpha version will be released soon.*
+The script is currently under a heavy development, *a beta version will be released soon*.